travelln/Process-Monitor-Linux-/README.md

 * Two files can be run, either monitor.sh or monitor_color.sh.
                note: monitor_color.sh adds color to usage charts.

-* run chmod at the command line for setting executable privleges for process i.e. chmod +x monitor.sh or chmod +x monitor_color.sh
+* run chmod at the command line for setting executable privileges for process i.e. chmod +x monitor.sh or chmod +x monitor_color.sh

 * to run application type ./monitor.sh or ./monitor_color.sh